Major Controversies Surrounding Robert De Niro: A Detailed Timeline

 February 1998: Questioning by French Police

-In February 1998, Robert De Niro was questioned by French police in connection with an international prostitution ring.
-De Niro denied any involvement and filed a complaint against the examining magistrate for "violation of secrecy in an investigation".
+In February 1998, Robert De Niro was held for questioning by French police in connection with an international prostitution ring.
+He denied any involvement and later filed a complaint against the examining magistrate.

-In 2016, Robert De Niro initially defended the inclusion of the controversial documentary 'Vaxxed' at the Tribeca Film Festival, citing his personal experience with his autistic son, Elliot, as the reason for his interest.
-However, the film was later withdrawn from the festival schedule after consultations with festival organizers and the scientific community.
+In 2016, Robert De Niro initially defended the inclusion of the controversial documentary "Vaxxed" at the Tribeca Film Festival due to his personal experience with his autistic son, Elliot.
+However, the film was later withdrawn from the schedule after consultation with festival organizers and the scientific community.

 February 2017: Joint Presentation on Vaccine Safety Concerns

-In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss their concerns regarding vaccine safety.
-De Niro clarified that he is not anti-vaccination but questions the efficacy of vaccines.
+In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss concerns about vaccine safety, though De Niro clarified he is not anti-vaccination but questions their efficacy.

 In 2024, Robert De Niro was due to receive a leadership award from the National Association of Broadcasters, but the honor was withdrawn following his criticism of Donald Trump.